You’re building your email list, right?

 Google Docs select a shape function example.

-So, now you have something that looks like this:
+Now you’ll have something like this:

 The Quick Sprout Social Media Strategy: How to get a 7 Billion ReTweets example.